dart-lang/language/working/0041 - static extension methods/feature-specification-using-type-patterns.md

 }
 ```

-With the specification above, the required dynamic check will be
+A dynamic check is needed for both (the regular instance method
+invocation and the static extension method invocation), because the
+requirement on the actual argument `42` is that it has a type which is
+a subtype of the actual type argument `X` of the given list.
+But that
+type cannot be used for a compile-time check at the call site (because
+it is only known by an upper bound, `num`), and it cannot be denoted
+at the call site (unless we introduce an existential open operation
+which would basically have to be invoked with a copy of the pattern
+of the given extension).

-performed in a similar way for the invocation of `add` and for the
+Consequently, it is checked in the body of the callee for the instance
-invocation of `add2`.
+method that all actual arguments for parameters that are covariant
+have the required type.
+This specification is worded in the
+expectation that a similar approach is used for static extension
+methods.
+Tools may of course implement it differently as long as the
+behavior is unchanged, and soundness is maintained.
+But it is also a
+hint that existing techniques should suffice for this purpose as well.

-However, there is no need to perform a similar check in the invocation
+However, there is no need to perform a dynamic check on the actual
-of `add` that occurs in the body of `add2`.
-The reason for this is
+argument in the invocation of `add` that occurs in the body of
-that the value of `X` at run time is guaranteed to be the actual value
+`add2`.
+The reason for this is that the value of `X` at run time is
-of the type argument of the receiver `this`, at `List`.
+guaranteed to be the actual value of the type argument (at the type
+`List`) of the value of `this`, because there is no other way to call
+`add2` than via a static extension method invocation, and they will
+always provide a set of type arguments and `this` parameter where this
+consistency property holds.
+In other words, the invocation of `add` in
+the body of `add2` is safe in the same way as an invocation of `add`
+in the body of `List` can be, when the actual argument has static type
+`E` (which is the type variable declared by the class `List`).

-In that sense, we can say that the proper static type of `this` in
+Hence, the proper static type of `this` in `add2` could in fact be
-`add2` is `List<invariant X>`.
-For more details on use-site
+considered to be `List<invariant X>`, using the notation introduced in
-invariance, please consult the [use-site invariance][] proposal.
+the [use-site invariance][] proposal.

 [use-site invariance](https://github.com/dart-lang/language/issues/229)